kentcdodds/react-mocha-workshop/app/components/README.md

 test how that interaction changes the output of our component as well as how it interacts with the props that we pass it.

+# Button

+This demonstrates how you might test something that utilizes context.
+It is unlikely you have very many places where you'll be doing this (using context), however there are some cases where you'll do that.